-As per the Workmen’s Compensation Act of 1923, compensation has to be made to workmen in case of injury caused by accident or certain occupational diseases arising due to the nature of employment, resulting in disability or death.
+As per the workmen’s Compensation Act of 1923, compensation has to be made to Employee in case of injury caused by accident or certain occupational diseases arising due to the nature of employment, resulting in disability or death.

 Injury to workers and workmen’s compensation are key issues for any business in India.
 There are labour laws in India that provide compensation for workers injured or disabled on the job.
 Compensation for workers employed in India varies based on the company’s size.

-The Workmen’s Compensation Act,1923 (now known as The Employee’s Compensation Act,1923) was amended in 2017, which made it mandatory for employers to educate their employees and workers about their rights regarding compensation, failing which the employer is liable to pay the penalty to the tune of ₹50,000.
+The workmen’s Compensation Act,1923 (now known as The workmen’s Compensation Act,1923) was amended in 2017, which made it mandatory for employers to educate their employees and workers about their rights regarding compensation, failing which the employer is liable to pay the penalty to the tune of ₹50,000.

 The Workmen’s Compensation Act requires employers to compensate employees who have suffered injuries or accidents while performing their work on the job, resulting in either or any of the following: